emman2life/IP_Project/README.md

 3) Edit Task (update, mark as done, remove)
 4) Save and Quit

- Pick your choice a follow the instruction
+ Pick your choice and follow the instruction

+## General Comment
+I used JDBC sqlite to to store data.